ashleyyv/rockma-creator-ai/PRD.md

 - Loading/success states
 - Mobile-responsive design

-User Journey 6: Brain Dump (Ideation Tool)
+User Journey 5: Vault (Ideation Tool)

 Context: Marie has a fleeting idea or inspiration but it's not fully formed yet.
 She needs to capture it before it disappears.

 [P0] Quick Action Trigger:
-- User clicks "🎤 Brain Dump" button from Dashboard
+- User clicks "🎤 Vault" button from Dashboard
-- Modal opens with title "🎤 Brain Dump"
+- Modal opens with title "🎤 Vault"
 - Subtitle: "Capture your raw thoughts and ideas."

 [P0] Text Input Mode: